SohaibAjmal/Okta-TaskManager-OpenID-Enabled-App/README.md

 # Requirements

-Server code is written in node js and following libraries need to be installed via npm.
+Server code is written in Node.js and following libraries need to be installed via npm.

 1) http